 How many times have you shared a five-second video of a Russian guy who tries to jump into a frozen pool and ends up landing HARD on his ass on a thick slab of impenetrable ice?
 Maybe that’s just me — But over 3 million other people seem to enjoy the same content as well.
 And by the way, Impenetrable Ice will be my wrestling name in my next career.

 These last few topics have just as much to do with production quality as they do with subject matter.
 The content I refer to as High-Pro Awesome” is usually incredible footage from incredible places, with incredible people doing incredible things.
 People want to dream, and they want to achieve things they didn’t think were possible.
 This is the reason why content creators such as National Geographic and The Travel Channel have high retention and such passionate fan bases.
 However, it is important to understand your audience.
 Don’t speak over them in such a way that you may unintentionally offend their sensibilities by creating content that is perceived as unobtainable.

 Lastly, the good old fashion “do-it-yourself” style of storytelling content is often a winner.
 Think of this as your Vines, Pinterests, Instagrams, and cell phone videos.
 The look of an interview shot with a “man on the street” style versus a professional studio with polished talent covered in unrealistic makeup will resonate with two very different audiences in very different ways.
 Just be mindful that you use production quality and techniques to accent your chosen style.
 You may find that simpler is actually better.

 More often than not, the key to creating sharable content is asking yourself the same questions your audience would.
 If you understand the content simply because you are so close to the brand, product or service, then your audience might not connect if they don’t share the same familiarity.

-I hope this list will get you started in the right direction.
+I hope this list will get you started in the right direction in creating epic storytelling content.
 Please let me know if you have any other suggestions, techniques or conceptual thoughts that would be worthy of adding.